bitcoin-s/bitcoin-s/docs/config/configuration.md

         # The path to the private key of the onion service being created
         # privateKeyPath = /path/to/priv/key

         # Optonal Tor targets.
-If empty all hidden serices will be crated at localhost.
+If empty all hidden serices will be created at localhost.
-        tragets = []
+        targets = []
     }

     # settings for the chain module